MunnChai/Card-Wizardry/README.md

   2. Your file has now been loaded, and you can play the game.

 ## Phase 4: Task 2
+*A sample of events that may occur when you run the game.*

 Mon Apr 03 16:37:38 PDT 2023 <br />
-Filled Starter Deck randomly with cards. <br />
+Filled Starter Deck randomly with cards. <br /><br />
 Mon Apr 03 16:37:41 PDT 2023 <br />
-Filled Starter Deck randomly with cards. <br />
+Filled Starter Deck randomly with cards. <br /><br />
 Mon Apr 03 16:37:46 PDT 2023 <br />
-Added New Deck to user's decks. <br />
+Added New Deck to user's decks. <br /> <br />
 Mon Apr 03 16:37:53 PDT 2023 <br />
-Renamed New Deck to My Best Deck <br />
+Renamed New Deck to My Best Deck <br /><br />
 Mon Apr 03 16:37:54 PDT 2023 <br />
-Filled My Best Deck randomly with cards. <br />
+Filled My Best Deck randomly with cards. <br /><br />
 Mon Apr 03 16:37:55 PDT 2023 <br />
-Removed SACRED Spell Of FORTUNE from My Best Deck. <br />
+Removed SACRED Spell Of FORTUNE from My Best Deck. <br /><br />
 Mon Apr 03 16:37:57 PDT 2023 <br />
 Added WICKED Spell Of MISHAP to My Best Deck.

+## Phase 4: Task 3

+While completing my project, I noticed many design choices that past me had made, and present me regretted.
+One change that I managed to implement in time was making my User class a Singleton Pattern.
+I remember absolutely suffering during the console UI phase, passing a User through every single class, wishing there was an easier way to make a single class accessible from any other class.
+Singleton made working with the User significantly easier.

+Some changes I wish I could've made include:

+- **Deck** implements **Iterable\<Card\>**: The Deck class is mostly used to store a list of cards, so being able to iterate over the cards easily would be convenient, rather than calling a getter to get the list of cards every time.
+- More **Singleton**: There were many classes in my GUI which I feel could have benefited from either being a Singleton class, or having some sort of static methods that could be accessed from any other class.
+For example, if I updated a deck in EditDecksGUI, I would need to also update the visual of the User's owned cards in the ShopGUI.
+I accomplished this by passing a parameter of ShopGUI to EditDecksGUI, but in retrospect, I believe a Singleton would be appropriate here, since I will only ever have one ShopGUI instantiated.
+This idea can be applied to most of the classes that extend the Panel class in the GUI package.
+- **Abstracting** methods: I noticed many methods in my GUI package that had very similar functions, for example, I have many methods that all update a JScrollPane with slightly different uses, but it could be abstracted into one method which would reduce code duplication.
+Some abstraction I managed to implement in my code include methods to easily create panels, text, or buttons for GUI aspects, and creating an abstract class Player which both UserPlayer and EnemyPlayer extend.